Close Menu

 Wine Bottle Mummy

 Begin by gluing googly eyes on the wine bottle.
 Next, wrap cloth tape around the bottle but do not cover the eyes.
-That’s it, you’re ready to put it on your dining table or shelf.
-(Tutorial)
+That’s it, you’re ready to put it on your dining table or shelf to creep the guests.
+You can find the tutorial at RentBlog).

 wine bottle mummy